 - Identity and access management (IAM) integration

-- Endpoint encryption and security compliance
+- Endpoint security and encryption compliance

-- Demonstrable workflow impact
+- Demonstrable workflow impact (not “engagement”)

 How Does Enterprise VR Training Deliver ROI?

+Enterprise VR training remains the most mature and measurable XR use case in 2026.
 Organisations in manufacturing, energy, healthcare, and logistics deploy simulation-based learning to replicate hazardous or complex procedures before employees enter live environments.
-This approach standardises training across distributed teams while reducing operational risk.

 - Reduced time-to-competency